-Nasdaq OMX Group Inc.’s (NDAQ) quarterly earnings declined 15 percent from the year-earlier period as the second-largest U.S. equity exchange operator reported a decrease in revenue from stock and derivatives trading.
+Nasdaq OMX Group Inc.’s (NDAQ:US) quarterly earnings declined 15 percent from the year-earlier period as the second-largest U.S. equity exchange operator reported a decrease in revenue from stock and derivatives trading.

 “Despite the low level of trading activity, we remain focused on the factors that allow us to continue to win in our markets, and position us ideally for when a higher level of trading activity resumes,” Greifeld said in the statement.
 “We continued to exercise disciplined expense control.”